a-nikolaev/wanderers/README.markdown

 ### Attributes and properties
 #### Main attributes
 `ATL (Athletic)`.
-Athletic abilities, strength.
+Athletic abilities, physical strength.
+Affects both the damage you deal, and the speed you move.
+However, strong characters are also heavy, and so don't move very fast.
 `RCT (Reaction)`.
 Reaction delay.
+Determines all movement and attack delays.
 The smaller the better.
 `CNS (Constitution)`.
 Mass in kilograms.
 Max HP.

 #### Mobility
 `MBL (Mobility)`.
 Is equal to 1.0 when not wearing anything.
 Goes down when encumbered by equipment.
-Affects the speed of movement, the strength and the duration of your attacks.
+Affects the speed of movement, reaction time, the strength and the duration of your attacks.
 `WGT (Total weight)`.
 The mass of the character, plus the total mass of everything they are carrying.

 #### Melee attack